 The Woodman looked at the thinning trees around them, many of them were young and narrow.

 “I can cut them down and perhaps make a raft of these, but I will need something to help tie them together.
 Vines or long grasses that can be braided.”

 The Woodman began to chop.
 Scarecrow walked down the river as the water flowed, looking for anything that might help bind the logs.
 Dorothy and Toto walked up the river, seeing what they could find to tie their raft.
-Lion stayed with the Woodman and carried the logs in his mouth, lining them up side-by-side on the shore.
+The lion stayed with the Woodman and carried the logs in his mouth, lining them up side-by-side on the shore.